M2vH/2millyways/README.md

 ![](./assets/BER-Ostkreuz-Mildenberg.png)

-But universe is a dynamic thingy, so we device your trip in smaller steps.
+But universe is a dynamic thingy, so we divide your trip in smaller steps.

 ### Part 1 - Reaching Oranienburg via Ostkreuz